SatoshiPortal/faq-bull-exchange/how-to-export-the-transaction-history.md

-# How to export my transaction history ?
+# How to export the transaction history ?

 From your Bull Bitcoin dashboard, you can view your recent transaction history.
 To access your full transaction history, click on “View All” or go directly to https://app.bullbitcoin.com/txs.